Zenithal

 • You want built-in image security scanning (Trivy + Grype)

-• You prefer a flat $7/mo Pro price over per-seat pricing
+• You prefer a one-time $29.99 price over per-seat subscription pricing

 • You want a visual Kubernetes workflow, not just CLI